BadwaterBay/camera-trends/.github/pull_request_template.md

 ---
-**IMPORTANT: Please do not create a Pull Request without creating an issue first.**
+**IMPORTANT: Please create an issue before creating a corresponding Pull Request**

-about: This pull request closes issue #XXXX
+title: Please includes "Closes issue #XXX: " in the title

 ---